ethan-homan/fec-gov-postgres/README.md

 **Please read [this note from the FEC](https://www.fec.gov/updates/sale-or-use-contributor-information/) on permissible use of this data before cloning or contributing**

-WORK IN PROGRESS: There are a few tables that still need to be mapped to the postgres schema.

 The FEC publishes individual and PAC contributions to candidates in a [searchable web app](https://www.fec.gov/data/) and as [bulk downloads](https://www.fec.gov/data/browse-data/?tab=bulk-data).
 The goal of this project